On the Origin of Entropic Gravity and Inertia: mechanics from information loss

-As the field crosses the Rindler horizon for the observer $\Theta$ and enters the future wedge $F$, the observer receives no further information about future configurations of $\phi$, and all that the observer can do is to estimate the probabilistic distribution $P[\phi]$ of $\phi$ beyond the horizon.
-The maximum ignorance about the field can be represented by maximizing the Shannon information entropy $ h[P]=-\sum_{i=1}^n P[\phi_i] ln P[\phi_i] $ of the possible field configurations $\{\phi_i(x)\}~, i=1\cdots n$.
+As the field crosses the Rindler horizon for the observer $\Theta$ and enters the future wedge $F$, the observer obtains no further information about future configurations of $\phi$, and all that the observer can do at best is to estimate the probabilistic distribution $P[\phi]$ of $\phi$ beyond the horizon.
+The maximum ignorance about the field can be represented by maximizing the Shannon information entropy $ h[P]=-\sum_{i=1}^n P[\phi_i] ln P[\phi_i] $ of $n$ possible field configurations $\{\phi_i(x)\}~, i=1\cdots n$.